Backmeet/ruby-on-spaces/README.md

 # Ruby on Spaces

-**Ruby on Spaces** is a small experimental programming language built entirely in Python.
+**Ruby on Spaces** is a small experimental programming language built entirely in Python (with a luau port for ver 2.1).
 It’s designed as a learning project in **language design, parsing, and interpreter building**, while still being usable for toy projects, scripting, or experimentation.

 This language is **minimal, hackable, and deliberately verbose**.